apache/tvm/docs/langref/index.rst

 Relay is a functional, differentiable programming language designed to be an expressive intermediate representation for machine learning systems.
-It supports for closures, control flow, and recursion, allowing Relay to directly represent more complex models.
+It supports closures, control flow, and recursion, allowing Relay to directly represent more complex models.
 Relay also includes a form of dependent typing using *type relations* in order to handle shape analysis for operators with complex